econrad003/maze4c/README.md

 * module *fractal\_tess* (class *FractalTessellation*) - a fractal-based algorithm which is neither a passage carver nor a wall builder as it does not start with a configured grid.
 It might be better described as a recursive tiler as it assembles tiles recursively to produce larger tiles.
 Some passage carving is used to glue tiles together.

 These are documented in *doc/Algorithms*.

+### Maze generation (wall builders)

+These are found in the *mazes/WallBuilders* folder and are documented in the *doc/WallBuilders* folder.

+* module *mazes.WallBuilders.pruning\_tree* (class *PruningTree*) - an inverse growing tree.
+This is a family of algorithms implemented to work with queuing structures like stacks, queues, and priority queues.
+(The default in class *PruningTree* is class *Stack* in module *mazes.Queues.stack*.
+So, by default, class *PruningTree* is an implementation of a wall-adding depth-first search.)
+This family of algorithms can be used to prune mazes that are grid complete, or to remove redundant edges from mazes that happen to have a few unwanted circuits.
+* module *mazes.WallBuilders.recursive\_division* (class *RecursiveDivision*) - a wall building implementation of recursive division.
+It only works on complete 4-connected (or Von Neumann) rectangular grids.
+* module *mazes.WallBuilders.simple\_binary\_tree* (class *BinaryTree*) - a wall building implementation of the simple binary tree algorithm.
+It only works on complete 4-connected (or Von Neumann) rectangular grids.
+* module *mazes.WallBuilders.basic\_wallbuilder* (class *BasicWallbuilder*) - a generally *time inefficient* wall adder that uses circuit locators to detect edges that are contained in circuits.
+These algorithms are generalizations of the pruning tree algorithms.  *BasicWallbuilder* uses class *Stack* by default in its circuit locator.
+Derived classes *BFSWallbuilder* and *PQWallbuilder* (in modules *bfs\_wallbuilder* and *pq\_wallbuilder*, respectively) use classes *Queue* and class *PriorityQueue* (respectively) as their queuing structures.

 #### Specialized maze generation algorithms